Who We Are

 This course taken in the final semester of the major focuses on furthering the process of integrating social work knowledge, values, and skills.
 Students draw upon and apply knowledge of generalist social work practice and the specific knowledge, values, and skills required for work with individuals, families, groups, organizations, and communities.
 The objective of this course is to enhance the students' ability to practice social work in the internship and to be prepared as beginning professional level generalist social workers upon completion of the program.

-Elective social work and related courses 6 hours
+Elective social work and related courses 6 credits

 This course focuses on present-day American families, comparing them to families throughout history and exploring implications for the future.
 Special attention is given to the racial and ethnic diversity of contemporary families and strengths and challenges these families confront.
 The impact families have on society along with the impact public policies have on families are examined throughout the course.